Addressing The Recruitment And Attrition Challenges In The U.S. Army

 - If you did not serve in the military, why did you not join?

-its ability to reach hidden subpopulations, such as those required for this study (Leighton et al., 2021).
+ability to reach hidden subpopulations, such as those required for this study (Leighton et al., 2021).
+The

-The survey was disseminated through the researcher’s professional network for this study.
-During the
+survey was disseminated through the researcher’s professional network for this study.
+During the recruitment

-recruitment stage, the researcher requested that her colleagues in her professional network send the
+stage, the researcher requested that her colleagues in her professional network send the survey to their

 Collected Data